 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the chapter 5.2 "Loans and credits to the Board of Directors and Executive Board" as well tables presented in chapter 5.1 "Compensation of the Board of Directors and the Executive Board" and chapter 6 "Share Ownership" in the Compensation Report, the consolidated financial statements, the financial statements and our auditor's reports thereon.
+The other information comprises the information included in the annual report, but does not include in the sections 5 to 7 marked "audited information" in the Compensation Report, the consolidated financial statements, the financial statements and our auditor's reports thereon.